suyiinang/website/content/posts/projects/05_predict/predict.md

 By using the default setting of the Multiplot node, variables were checked for any signs of complete and/or quasi-complete separation.
 Quasi-complete and complete separation variables must be excluded from the predictive model when performing logistic regression model as they will prevent the convergence of the maximum likelihood estimates for the coefficient and ultimately distorting the model.

-We did not observe any complete or quasi-complete separation.
+I did not observe any complete or quasi-complete separation.

 2.5.4	Understand variables’ importance
 {{< img src="/posts/projects/05_predict/images/fig19.png" align="left" >}}